Craig Forrest: Ipswich Town

 Forrest joined English league side Ipswich Town in 1984 and remained with the club until 1997, making 263 league appearances.
 Forrest saw his first first-team action with 11 appearances on loan to Colchester United in the 1987–88 season.
 From 1988 to 1989 through to 1996–97, Forrest was in the Ipswich Town goal, including during the 1991–92 season when the club won promotion to the newly established Premier League by winning the old Football League Second Division.
 Forrest was ever-present that season.
 He was also one of only 13 foreign players to play on the opening weekend of the FA Premier League along with John Jensen, Jan Stejskal, Anders Limpar, Peter Schmeichel, Andrei Kanchelskis, Robert Warzycha, Eric Cantona, Ronnie Rosenthal, Michel Vonk, Gunnar Halle, Roland Nilsson and Hans Segers.
-He was the goalkeeper for what was then the heaviest Premiership defeat in history when Ipswich lost 9–0 to Manchester United at Old Trafford in March 1995 (this record was equalled in October 2019, when Southampton lost 9–0 at home to Leicester and again in February 2021 when Southampton lost 9–0 away to Manchester United).
+He was the goalkeeper for what was then the heaviest Premiership defeat in history when Ipswich lost 9–0 to Manchester United at Old Trafford in March 1995.

-His goalkeeping helped Ipswich beat United (then in the early years of their period of dominance of English football) on two occasions in the first three seasons of the Premier League – a 2–1 win at Portman Road in February 1993 and a 3–2 victory there in September 1994 - as well as holding them to draws at Old Trafford in August 1992 and November 1993 - on the latter occasion he ensured that Ipswich were one of just three sides who visited United in the league without conceding a goal that season.
-He was voted Goalkeeper of the Month in the Premier League for October 1994, and around this time an offer of around £2million from an unnamed club for Forrest's services was rejected by Ipswich.
+His goalkeeping helped Ipswich beat United (then in the early years of their period of dominance of English football) on one occasion in the first three seasons of the Premier League in a 3–2 victory there in September 1994 - as well as holding them to draws at Old Trafford in August 1992 and November 1993 - on the latter occasion he ensured that Ipswich were one of just three sides who visited United in the league without conceding a goal that season.
+He was voted Goalkeeper of the Month in the Premier League for October 1994, and around this time an offer of around £2 million from an unnamed club for Forrest's services was rejected by Ipswich.
 He remained loyal to the club despite their relegation at the end of that season, and stayed there for another two seasons.

 Forrest went on loan to Chelsea from Ipswich in 1997, playing in the same team with the likes of Gianluca Vialli and Gianfranco Zola under the guidance of manager Ruud Gullit.
 A permanent move to Chelsea was turned down by the Ipswich Board of Directors.

 West Ham United

 Forrest signed for West Ham United in the summer of 1997 for £500,000.
 Forrest played a number of first-team games in the FA Premier League in the late 1990s and early 2000s with the east Londoners, remaining at Boleyn Ground until his retirement from football in 2002.
 On 1 April 2000 he was again the goalkeeper for a big defeat by Manchester United.
 Although West Ham scored first, the game finished 7–1 to Manchester United.
+In 2001, Forrest was diagnosed with testicular cancer.
+He beat the disease, but was advised by his doctors that he would no longer be able to play, culminating in Forrest retiring in 2002.